josephsl/audioScreen/readme.md

 I should also note that I am aware of other research in to conveying images on touch screens with sound, but none of them that I have seen so far, have yet chosen to try using the vOICe mapping concept.

-When conveying information from one sence modality to another, I believe its very important not to loose information in the process.
+When conveying information from one sence modality to another, I believe its very important not to lose information in the process.
 If you can provide roughly the same or better resolution in the second sence, the brain will have a much easier time of decoding the information.
 A mapping such as the vOICe I believe certainly gets extremely close to achieving this.

 ### Mapping color to sound
 Although access to basic diagrams such as maps and other line-based drawings have many practical applications for the blind, there is also an argument that access to color images such as in art or the beauty of the world, has some subjective importance.
 For example  how colors vary in a rainbow, or a picture of the earth from space.
 These things are very hard to describe in words.